Solitary Islands Marine Park: Mammals

-Around 30 species of marine mammals have been recorded in the region, including the Short-beaked common dolphin (Delphinus delphis) and bottlenose dolphin (Tursiops truncates) who are residents throughout the year.
+Around 30 species of marine mammals have been recorded in the region, including the Short-beaked common dolphin (Delphinus delphis) and bottlenose dolphin (Tursiops truncatus) who are residents throughout the year.
 Of particular interest in the Marine Park and Reserve are those species listed as threatened and subject to national and international conventions.
 These mammals include humpback whales (Megaptera novaeangliae), who are commonly encountered in the area as they migrate north to their breeding grounds in June and July, and then again between September and November when they return south, Southern right whales (Eubalaena australis) and Blue whales (Balaenoptera musculus).

 At the edge of the marine park, the endangered Little Bent-wing Bat, (Miniopterus australis) roost in caves on the Moonee Beach headland.

 While there was a lighthouse keeper on South Solitary Island, rabbits (Oryctolagus cuniculus), goats (Capra hircus) and dogs were introduced to the island to the detriment of the vegetation, but these animals have since been removed.
 Rats (Rattus norvegicus), bandicoots (Isoodon spp.) and foxes (Vulpes vulpes) have been found on Muttonbird Island, which is connected to the mainland by a causeway, however National Parks and Wildlife Service have an eradication program in place to control this.